Oregon Brain Injury Lawyer

 A brain injury can have permanent personal and economic impact on the brain injury survivor.
 These may not be apparent at first.
 These can include huge future medical bills, as well as a future loss of employment even if the person remains employed directly after the crash.

 Statistically it is known that even with a non-severe cognitive disability, a person’s earning capacity and quality of life will be significantly impacted.
-Behavioral changes after brain injury can have an even larger effect on the person’s quality of life, future relationships with friends and family, as well as employability.
-For this reason, it is important that someone with a traumatic brain injury consult with an Oregon brain injury lawyer who understands the long term consequences.
+Behavioral changes after brain injury can have an even larger effect on the person’s quality of life, relationships with friends and family, as well as employability.
+For this reason, it is important that someone with a traumatic brain injury consult with an Portland brain injury lawyer who understands the long term consequences.

 Brain Injury Information